Jim Chanos: Enron collapse

-Prediction on Chinese real estate crash
+Chinese real estate crash

-Chanos is a long-time skeptic of the Chinese economy.
-In September 2009 on CNBC Chanos said the Chinese miracle economy was "getting harder and harder to believe", predicting the country would head the way of the "old Soviet Union".
+Chanos has frequently made comments predicting a Chinese real estate crash.
 In January 2010, the New York Times referenced Chanos making a prediction of an impending Chinese economic crash that would resemble "Dubai times 1,000 — or worse".
 Later on the Charlie Rose Show in April 2010 he maintained that China was on a "treadmill to hell" that would result in a crash caused by a "world class" property bubble.

-The Chinese real estate crash predicted in 2009 and 2010 did not materialize and has caused financial media to question his investment wisdom.
+The Chinese real estate crash predicted in 2010 did not materialize and has caused financial media to question his investment wisdom.
 Bloomberg in a December 2017 article noted "Chanos has made wayward bets against U.S. stocks and China recently".
 The Financial Times in an October 2017 article used his "Dubai times 1,000" quote an example of one of the "dire prophecies" about China's real estate market that did not come true, demonstrating the subject was "tricky for foreign investors and experts to grasp".
 The Economist in a January 2021 article on the Chinese property boom observed housing prices doubled and "enough homes have been built for 250m people" since Chanos likened Chinese real estate to "Dubai on steroids".
 According to the Economist, the failure of the prediction of a crash suggested the market is "more complex than its depiction as a bubble."

-In a September 2021 New York Times article on the 2020–2022 Chinese property sector crisis, it was noted "...Jim Chanos, a prominent American investor, warned that China’s real-estate excesses had placed it on a 'treadmill to hell' and that the bubble might burst at any point.
+In a September 2021 New York Times article on the Chinese property sector crisis (2020–present), it was noted "...Jim Chanos, a prominent American investor, warned that China’s real-estate excesses had placed it on a 'treadmill to hell' and that the bubble might burst at any point.
 But the bubble did not burst in 2010.
 It did not burst in 2011, nor has it burst in the decade since — unless, that is, it’s starting to do so this week."

-Later prediction on Chinese real estate crash

-After speaking out about Chinese real estate in 2009 and 2010, the biggest bet made by Chanos was "against the Chinese economy" according to DealBook of the New York Times in 2014.
-Later in the 2010s Chanos reduced his bet.
-In an interview during a forum event hosted by Schechter Wealth in December 2017, he said "in the past few years...we've reduced our China short and our global fund to the lowest its been".
-Chanos stated renewed bearishness for Chinese real estate and the Chinese economy in a 2021 interview.
-Chanos again predicted an impending real estate crash in China.
+In an October 2021 interview, Chanos again predicted an impending real estate crash in China.
 There would be "no historical analog" according to Chanos.
 "Maybe Tokyo in ’89?
 But this is worse than that.
 It’s worse than Spain in ’06 or Ireland in ’06."